-Students will be handed small flags.
+Students will be handed small flags or long ribbons as members of a color guard.

 Tell the students that you (the teacher) will be the Drum Major and they will be the color guard.
-The majorette will call out different marching instructions (i.e march forward, stop, form a circle, turn left, turn right etc.
+The Drum Major will call out different marching instructions (i.e march forward, stop, form a circle, turn left, turn right etc.

-The Drum major can add a drum rhythm that they must move to, in sync.
+The Drum Major can add a drum rhythm that they must move to, in sync.

 Remind them that they cannot speak - as a marching band is a performing group and no talking is allowed.
 Make an elimination round if you have lots of talking!
-If the youth is out, they sit in the "bleachers".
+If a student is out, they sit in the "bleachers".